NYPL-Simplified/Open-eBooks-Android/README.md

  The latest version can be obtained directly from [the Apache Maven Project's download page](https://maven.apache.org/download.cgi).
 You can also install Maven from MacPorts (via the `maven3` package) or Nixpkgs (via the `apache-maven` package).
 The Homebrew package is poorly maintained as of this writing and is not recommended.

+ If you choose to download Maven directly from the Apache Maven Project, you will need to add the path to the `bin` directory containing `mvn` to your `PATH` environment variable.
+If you are unsure how to do this, ask a coworker.

 ## Android SDK Setup

 The latest version of the Android SDK tools is recommended.
 You can download them from [the Android developer site](https://developer.android.com/studio/index.html).
 Be sure to download only the command line tools and _not_ Android Studio.
 You must download these tools even if you already have Android Studio installed.